 • Avoid excessive use of alcohol or drugs.

-• Consider contacting CAPS or a mental health professional if symptoms persist.
+• Consider contacting the Talley Center for Counseling Services or a mental health professional if symptoms persist.

 How to Support a Friend In Crisis